NoelleSimp/TCL/characters/hydro/kokomi.md

 | Low Plunge DMG | 165.17% | 1A |
 | High Plunge DMG | 206.3% | 1A |

-* Kokomi's Low/High Plunge Attacks apply hydro and have no ICD
+* Kokomi's Low/High Plunge Attacks apply hydro and have no ICD.

 {% endtab %}
 {% tab title="Kurage's Oath" %}